Fast-Growing Vegetation Fire Under Foresthill Bridge Near Auburn Sparks Evacuations

 The fire was said to be spotting along Foresthill Road with around 60 acres burned on the south side and another 40 acres on the north side.

-According to the Placer County Sheriff’s Office, evacuation warnings were put in place for the following areas:MORE NEWS: South Lake Tahoe Evacuation Orders Lifted As Caldor Fire Battle Continues
+According to the Placer County Sheriff’s Office, evacuation warnings were put in place for the following areas:MORE NEWS: Outage Causing Intermittent Problems With 911 Calls In Tracy, Several Other Central Valley Communities

 - Applegate Road on the north